ElenaKhlebnikova/kitchen-form/README.md

 # 🍴Create Kitchen Form

 Welcome to Create Kitchen Form repository!
-This form is a part of the application I've collaborated on.
+This form is a part of an application I've collaborated on.